Founder & Director, Hope for Children (Australia)

-Jacqui has many years' experience living and working in Africa, including the provision of support during the 1980's Ethiopian famine.
+Jacqui has many years experience living and working in Africa, including involvement in relief efforts during the 80’s Ethiopian famine.
 She worked directly with Yewoinshet Masresha and Hope for Children in Addis Ababa in early 2003.
 She established Hope for Children in Australia, initially on her own in 2002, by setting up Child Sponsorship and Donations programs.
-Jacqui speaks to numerous community, school and business groups to raise the awareness of the plight of Ethiopians.
-She has been instrumental in fostering relationships with government, education and medical institutes to implement joint initiatives for the benefit of children in Ethiopia.
+Jacqui speaks to numerous community, school and business groups to raise the awareness of the plight of the Ethiopian AIDS orphans.
+She has also been instrumental in fostering relationships with government, educational and medical institutions to implement joint initiatives for the benefit of the children in Ethiopia.
 Previously a director of both Hope for Children Ethiopia and Hope for Children USA.
 She has three adopted Ethiopians in a family of 7 children and resides in Perth, Western Australia.

 Co-founder and Director Dome Coffees Australia

 2000 Telstra Australian Business Woman of the Year